fortesp/Muffin/README.md

 # Muffin
 ## Media file cleaning tool

+###
+Filters and compares all the files in a directory recursively and outputs a list of potential garbage files and duplicate files by checking the filename similarity on a given threshold and content match.

+The motivation - To save disk space and avoid redundancy of media entertainment content.

 Steps
 - Select a directory that contains your media content.
 - Click on the Check button to analize the content recursively.